-You can also set the default RCFile SerDe from the Ambari or Cloudera manager.
+You can also set the default RCFile SerDe in Apache Ambari, Cloudera Manager, or Amazon EMR distribution.
 Set the property hive.default.rcfile.serde to org.apache.hadoop.hive.serde2.columnar.ColumnarSerDe.

 Compressed Hive Tables

 The Blaze engine can read and write to Hive tables that are compressed.
 However, to read from a compressed Hive table or write to a Hive table in compressed format, you must set the TBLPROPERTIES clause as follows: